f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

-The tenant deployment options are almost identical to deploying a vCMP guest, with a few minor differences.
-Supply a name for the tenant and choose the BIG-IP Next tenant image and deployment file for it to run.
+The tenant deployment options are almost identical to deploying a vCMP guest on older generations of BIG-IP, with a few minor differences and almost identical to deploying a BIG-IP tenant on rSeries.
 For **Type** select **BIG-IP-Next**.
-Next you will assign an out-of-band management address, prefix, and gateway, and assign VLANs you want the tenant to inherit.
-There is also an option to adjust the virtual disk size if this tenant will need more space.
+Supply a name for the tenant and choose the BIG-IP Next **Image** and **Deployment File** for it to run.
+Next, you will assign an out-of-band management address, prefix, and gateway, and assign VLANs you want the tenant to inherit.
+There is also an option to adjust the virtual disk size if this tenant will need more space, you can set this for 25GB.
 There are **Recommended** and **Advanced** options for resource provisioning; choosing recommended will automatically adjust memory based on the vCPUs allocated to the tenant.
 Choosing Advanced will allow you to over-allocate memory which is something iSeries did not support.
-You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable HW Crypto and Compression Acceleration (recommended this stay enabled).
+Be sure to consult the supported vCPU options in this guide or in the releases notes for a specific release, not all vCPU options are supported.
+You can choose different states (Configured or Deployed, Provisioned is not supported for BIG-IP Next) just like vCMP and there is an option to enable/disable HW Crypto and Compression Acceleration (recommended this stay enabled).
 And finally, there is an option to enable Appliance mode which will disable root/bash access to the tenant.
 Once you click **Save** the tenant will move to the desired state of **Configured**, **Provisioned**, or **Deployed**.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/image75.png
   :align: center